 Having said that, I was really quite proud of myself when I made this blouse from start to finish on Boxing day afternoon last year.
 This is number 2 on my sewing list now complete.

 The blouse was really very simple and quick to make up.
-I made one change in the pattern which involved pinching out quite a lot of fullness from the bust area (about 2 inches) before tracing my pattern ready to use and drafting a longer (and more shapely) waist/hip design.
+I made a number of changes in the pattern, the major one of which involved taking out quite a lot of fullness from the bust area before tracing my pattern ready to use and drafting a longer (and more shapely) waist/hip design.

 You can't really tell because of the fabric, but the little front button detail is very sweet and makes the blouse look a tad more difficult that it actually is.
 In fact, my button isn't actually even a working button (though the pattern does call for an actual button hole in the instructions).
 The small v-neck is just big enough to make this a 'pull over' blouse with no zips or closures.